Resilient Pharmaceuticals: MDMA-assisted psychotherapy development program

-MDMA approval rejection and subsequent developments
+FDA rejection and subsequent developments

 In June 2024, an 11-member FDA advisory panel of independent experts voted overwhelmingly against MDMA-assisted psychotherapy for PTSD.
 Based on the data submitted, they voted 9-2 against it being effective and 10-1 against its benefits outweighing its risks.
 The reasons cited for the rejection included concerns about functional unblinding, the side effects of MDMA such as cardiovascular effects, lack of detailed data collection on the misuse potential-related effects of MDMA in the trials, and accusations of professional bias, among others.
 The leftist and anticapitalist psychedelic media organization Psymposia has been accused of inappropriately influencing the hearing and contributing to the rejection, although these accusations have also been disputed.
 Historically, the FDA has followed the recommendations of its advisory panels when evaluating and approving NDAs.
 Despite the fact that the FDA had previously signed off on the phase 3 trial design in 2017, including notably the handling of placebo controls and agreeing to an inacive placebo control group, the FDA ultimately decided to follow its advisory panel's recommendations and reject Lykos Therapeutics's NDA for MDMA-assisted psychotherapy for PTSD in August 2024.
 They requested further data on the effectiveness and safety of MDMA-assisted psychotherapy for PTSD, including requiring a third phase 3 trial.
 According to Doblin and Lykos Therapeutics, this would take two years or more to complete.
 They and other critics maintained that many of the FDA's requests could be addressed with existing data, post-approval studies and requirements, and referencing of the existing scientific literature.